samraym/network_attacks/README.md

 ### Defense: Reflected DNS DoS

-To mitigate the reflected DNS DoS attack, we implemented a protection script on r1 named , the router between the DMZ and the workstations.
+To mitigate the reflected DNS DoS attack, we implemented a protection script named reflected_dos_protect.py on r1, the router between the DMZ and the workstations.
 This script uses iptables to drop unsolicited UDP packets from the DNS server (10.12.0.20) to the workstations (10.1.0.0/24) on port 5353, which is exploited in the attack.

 The protection allows normal DNS traffic initiated by the workstations but blocks any spoofed DNS responses crafted to target a workstation like ws3.
 After applying this protection, re-running the attack results in 0 packets reaching ws3.